lastmarsch/middle.messenger.praktikum.yandex/README.md

 # Messenger
-Project work for the first module of the Middle Frontend Developer course by Yandex.
+Course project on the Middle Frontend Developer course by Yandex.

 ## Project page
 The Docker build of the project is deployed on [Heroku](https://yp-chat-lastmarsch.herokuapp.com/).